• Skip to primary navigation

 A museum for children.

-I went there with my 10-years old nephew and, as soon as he received his cup -don’t worry, it’s just a cup, no coffee in it, he started jumping from corner to corner to find out what is coffe, how it is produced, how it can be used for recipes and even how an espresso can be made in space!
+I went there with my 10-years old nephew and, as soon as he received his cup -don’t worry, it’s just a cup, no coffee in it, he started jumping from corner to corner to find out what is coffee, how it is produced, how it can be used for recipes and even how an espresso can be made in space!

 ISSpresso, coffee in space